 If you love food and live in Melbourne, your 'must-try' list of new restaurants, cafés and bars probably takes up your phone's entire storage capacity by now.
 For a tightly curated guide to dining in Melbourne, we suggest you visit our guide to the 50 best restaurants, but for the newest of the new, check out the latest reviews, hot off the press.

 New restaurants in Melbourne

-Lagotto has brought the sunshine of Positano and the ossified elegance of Rome to an odd corner of Fitzroy North.
-Lagotto sticks to the subliminal promise: hard-working residents need a comforting day-to-night place – a café, restaurant, wine bar and food store – that can massage away the stresses of the corporate world.
+Lagotto has brought the sunshine of Positano and the ossified elegance of Rome to an odd corner of Fitzroy North opposite the spiritual home of the Year 12 formal, the San Remo Ballroom.
+The design by Flack Studios, which also played midwife to the 26 shiny apartments upstairs, wins our award for floor of the year with its striking marriage of rich burgundy terrazzo with irregular marble inlays.
+Lagotto is designed for the hard-working residents above in need of a comforting day-to-night place – a café, restaurant, wine bar and food store – that can massage away the stresses of the corporate world.

-This narrow, neon-filled shop front is Melbourne's newest izakaya with food revolving around the bincho tan- a grill fuelled by premium, dense Japanese charcoal.
-As with most izakayas, the aim at Bincho Boss is to drink merrily and soak up all the drinks with outrageously delicious booze-friendly snacks.
-Head in, order up, get rowdy and prepare yourselves for the inevitable hangover in the morning.
+It’s probably one of the worst-kept secrets in the Melbourne dining scene, but chef and (former) owner Tomotaka Ishizuka left Ishizuka right after it was awarded two hats for the 2019 Good Food Guide.
+Ishizuka walked away from his 16-seater, hidden kaiseki (degustation) restaurant commanding $235 a head, moved up the street to a narrow, neon-filled shop front and opened an izakaya with food revolving around the bincho tan- a grill fuelled by premium, dense Japanese charcoal.
+As with most izakayas, the aim at Bincho Boss is to drink and soak up all the drinks with outrageously delicious booze-friendly snacks.